gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 - `build/classes/test`.
 This is scanned by test detection (more on this below)

+The following directories are scanned at the end of the task to detect outputs:

+- `build/reports/tests` is scanned twice
+- `build/test-results` is scanned twice
+- `build/test-results/binary/test` is scanned once

+Each of these should be scanned once.

 ### `Test` task progress logging reports the start of test execution

 Change progress reporting to indicate when Gradle _starts_ running tests.
 Currently, progress is updated only on completion of the first test.